Important Red Flags You Should Look For When Buying A Home

 Buying a home in Rochester, NY?
 If so, you should be on the look out for the red flags that are listed above when looking at homes.
 As mentioned above, it’s critical to have an experienced Realtor representing your best interests when buying a Rochester, NY home.
 Contact me to discuss the home buying process and how I can help make the home buying process relatively easy for you.

-About the authors: The above article “Top 10 Red Flags To Look For When Buying A Home” was provided by the Keith Hiscock Sold Team (Keith & Kyle Hiscock).
-With over 30 years combined experience, if you’re thinking of selling or buying, we’d love to share our knowledge and expertise.
+About the authors: The above article “Top 10 Red Flags To Look For When You’re Buying A Home” was written by Kyle Hiscock of The Hiscock Sold Team at RE/MAX Realty Group.
+With over 35 years combined experience, if you’re thinking of selling or buying, we’d love to share our knowledge and expertise.

 We service the following Greater Rochester NY areas: Irondequoit, Webster, Penfield, Pittsford, Fairport, Brighton, Greece, Gates, Hilton, Brockport, Mendon, Henrietta, Perinton, Churchville, Scottsville, East Rochester, Rush, Honeoye Falls, Chili, and Victor NY.